01 Getting Started

 Screenshot showing the Layer List Eye icon

-The modal opens with all the elements that were added, for instance, different input fields, a file upload element, and a Submit button.
+The modal opens with all the added elements, such as different input fields, a file upload element, and a Submit button.

 Screenshot showing add case modal example